 We know just how excited you are to come to Blackpool.
-Whether you’re a seaside regular or this is your first exciting trip to the resort, we want to make sure you have a safe and enjoyable time in this new normal and be ready for when Blackpool opens its doors again.
+Whether you’re a seaside regular or this is your first exciting trip to the resort, we want to make sure you have a safe and enjoyable time in this new normal.

 Soon you will be able to feel the sand between your toes on our beautiful beaches, delight in our award-winning attractions, experience some of our amazing shows and incredible free events, and relax and recharge in our quality accommodation suited to all budgets.